 This weeknight recipe converts a NomnomPaleo blog fave from a slow cooker recipe into an easy 30-minute meal.
-It's a Thai-inspired chicken stew packed with the cook's favorite flavors, and it pairs perfectly with cauliflower rice and stir-fried bok choy.
+It’s a Thai-inspired chicken stew packed with the cook’s favorite flavors like lemongrass, coconut, and five spice powder, and it pairs perfectly with cauliflower rice and stir-fried bok choy.
 Get the recipe.

 Butternut Squash Risotto